erochest/bakers12/README.md

 * the offset character of the token in the file;
 * the raw length of the token; and
 * the running type-to-token ratio.

-### serve

-    bakers12 serve [--port=INT]

-This starts a [Snap](http://snapframework.com/) server for browsing information about the corpus.

-At the moment, the only this this server does is allow you to upload a file, which it tokenizes and displays the tokens and a graph of the running type-to-token ratio.

 ### Future Commands